Wedding of King Juan Carlos of Spain and Princess Sophia of Greece

 From her family, Sophia received several gifts including a silver tea set, Greek silk bed linens, silverware, and a set of gold bracelets encrusted in gemstones.
 Juan Carlos’ parents gave Sophia a diamond and pearl tiara and pearl earrings.
 Even Generalissimo Franco showed his affection for the couple by gifting a diamond brooch.
 Sophia, likely aware of her new position in Spain, sent a personal letter of thanks to Franco.

 Eager to take additional Greek-made items to her new home, Sophia was happy to receive various local crafts from areas around the country.
-Aside from the Goulandris yacht, Juan Carlos and Sophia were also given gifts of smaller watercraft and cars from various other Greek shipping tycoons.
-When by an agricultural organization for her choice of a wedding gift, Sophia requested a laurel tree planted at the couple’s future home, so as to remind her of her home in Greece.
+Aside from the Goulandris yacht, Juan Carlos and Sophia were also received gifts of smaller watercraft and cars from Greek shipping tycoons.
+When by an agricultural organization asked for her choice of a wedding gift, Sophia requested a laurel tree planted at the couple’s future home to remind her of her home in Greece.

 Generalissimo Franco and the Wedding